Chapter 17: Developer Tools

 What's not in scope at launch (tracked later)

-- A dedicated Pyde block explorer frontend (the backend indexer is on the roadmap; the UI is community ecosystem work).
+• A dedicated Pyde block explorer frontend (the backend indexer is planned; the UI is community ecosystem work).

 17.1 otigen — the developer toolchain

-The Foundry / Hardhat / Cargo-equivalent for Pyde.
+The Cargo-equivalent build-and-deploy toolchain for Pyde.
 Replaces the earlier wright toolchain that targeted the now-retired Otigen smart-contract language.

 otigen is language-agnostic: the same binary handles projects authored in Rust, AssemblyScript, Go (via TinyGo), or C/C++.
 Authors declare their language in otigen.toml; otigen invokes the correct compiler with the correct WASM target and packages the resulting artifact for deployment.